-Туре Security that Council will seek under the Agreement VPA Registration on title (refer to 4.10) Council reserves the right to require additional security prior to executing a VPA, other than registration on title.
+Туре Security that Council will seek under the Agreement Registration on title Registration of VPAs on title (refer to Clause 4.11) Council reserves the right to require additional security prior to executing a VPA, other than registration on title.
 This may depend on the nature of the VPA and whether a contributions plan for the land exists.
 Works Cash deposit, bank guarantee or bond that is 125% of the agreed value of each of the works in an Agreement.
 Where the work is proposed on public land and/or requires Road Act approval, the security shall be in accordance with Councils fees and charges.
+Under limited circumstances and at the sole discretion of Council, alternate arrangements may be considered on a case- by-case basis, refer to Clause 4.10.
 The security must be lodged before a CC is issued for each work.
 Upon completion of the agreed works to Council's satisfaction, part of the security equivalent to 100% of the value of the work will be returned.
 The remaining security equivalent to 25% of the value of the work will be retained by Council as a security bond.

-To assist in more timely release of securities, Council will accept two separate securities.
-The bond shall be returned: after the defects liability and maintenance periods have lapsed, and Council's Engineering Service teams assisted by the City Asset Manager (and any relevant Council technical specialists) have certified in writing that all obligations and works have been undertaken and completed to the standard as detailed in the Agreement and relevant approval.
-The Agreement will also allow Council to step-in and remedy any breach in carrying out works at the developers cost.
-Dedication of land and The dedication or transfer of land will be tied to the issuing of a specified kind of Part 4A Certificate, which will usually be a subdivision certificate easements Council will include a provision in any VPA allowing Council to compulsorily acquire the land to be dedicated or transferred for a nominal sum if the landowner defaults.
+Dedication of land and easements The dedication or transfer of land will be tied to the issuing of a specified kind of Part 4A Certificate, which will usually be a subdivision certificate Council will include a provision in any VPA allowing Council to compulsorily acquire the land to be dedicated or transferred for a nominal sum if the landowner defaults.
 Compulsory acquisition by Council is provided for in the Land Acquisition (Just Terms Compensation) Act 1991.
 The provision in the VPA will constitute a pre-acquisition agreement between the landowner and Council for the purposes of that Act.
 If the landowner does not agree to the above arrangements, Council may seek to: register a caveat on the title of the relevant land until such time as it is dedicated to Council, or require the landowner to provide a financial security such as a bond or bank guarantee or a charge over land or assets equal to the full market value of the land.
 Payment of a monetary contribution The Agreement will require any monetary contributions to be paid before the issuing of a specified kind of Part 6 Certificate, which will usually be a subdivision certificate (where subdivision of land is involved), or a construction certificate for built form that proceeds before subdivision.
 Alternatively, the developer can provide a financial security such as a bond or bank guarantee or a charge over land or assets equal to the full monetary contributions.